nuac-admin/nuac-release-four/_waters/hallwalk.md

           <div class="col-sm-12 col-md-12">

             <h3>Puppy Lake</h3>
             <p>Puppy Lake is just under 2 acres with an island and 12 swims.
 The water is accessed from the car park at the far end of the access track.
-A shallow water with only 3' - 4' at the end nearest the track it deepens to 5'+ at the far end.
+A shallow water with only 3' - 4' at the end nearest the track it deepens to 5'+ at the far end.</p>
             <p>This was stocked in March 2008 with 116 quality English scaley carp averaging about 8.5 lbs.
 As of 2017 these fish are now in the 15 - 20 lbs range.
 Although it was only stocked with carp the lake is teeming with roach and rudd that can prove troublesome when using soft hook baits.</p>

           </div> <!-- END OF col  -->